Expertise and key strengths

 - Misfeasance in Public Office

 I lead cases for clients whose lives, and those of their families, have been turned upside down as a result of the wrongful and unlawful actions of the Police.
-In some of these cases my clients have wrongly been accused of serious offences, such as murder, sexual assault or firearms offence.
+In some of these cases my clients have wrongly been accused of serious offences, such as murder, sexual assault or firearms offences.
 I also have a particular expertise in dealing with victims of crime whose Human Rights have been breached as a result of failings by the Police

 When acting for my clients I appreciate and understand that the actions of the Police can have a significant and long term impact on both them and their families.